meehank/RepData_PeerAssessment1/PA1_template.md

 ***

 * Load the data from activity.zip.
-    +   Each record lists the number of steps taken during a 5-minute interval of a particular date.
-    +   Also load needed dplyr and lattice libraries.
+    +   Also load dplyr and lattice libraries.

 ```r